 There are lots of bad bits mentioned.
 Don’t interpret these as complaints; think of them as little public encouragements for me to learn C++ coding and start fixing them.
 NB: this won’t actually ever happen.

-OTOH, why the hell does there exist yet another poorly-maintained programming language, when we have many, many very good ones?
-Why not choose your battles by adapting a mainstream langauge to be better at programming audio?
-If that sounds too complicated (and it is somewhat complicated) here are some things that you should not expect to sneak up and pounce on you doing it the old school way.
+OTOH, why the hell does there exist yet another poorly-maintained programming language, when we have many, many others and some of those even have a maintenance budget?
+Why not choose your battles by adapting a mainstream language to be better at programming audio?
+If that sounds too complicated (and it is somewhat complicated) here are some things that you be aware of when using supercollider.

 No step debugger, so you have to debug your complex nests of client and server-side code with print statements.
-No, really, that’s the recommended way, and precisely what the debug method does.
+That’s the recommended way, and precisely what the debug method does.

 Get ready for hours reverse engineering your code to work out what this time cause the Omni Error: